USAFA-ECE/ece382/_sources/Assignments/lab15.md

 ## 🚚 Deliverables (2 extra points)

 ### Deliverable 1
 - **[6 Points]** Demo `Program15_1()` to display raw ADC data on the LCD.
 Note that the distance values on the LCD are not valid at this stage.
+During the demo, explain what you are demonstrating.

 ### Deliverable 2
 - **[6 Points]** Calibrate your sensors.
 Submit three plots for your right, center, and left sensors.

 ### Deliverable 3
 - **[6 Points]** Demo `Program15_1()` with accurate distances on the LCD.
-Choose three distances (100, 300, and 500 mm) for each sensor and use a ruler in the lab for measurement.
+Choose three distances (100, 200, and 300 mm) for each sensor and use a ruler in the lab for measurement.
 You can do a live demo, which is preferred, or provide a video demo.
 If you choose a video demo, ensure that you **include your voice to clearly state the distances you are testing**.

 ### Deliverable 4
 - **[6 Points]** Provide a screenshot of the Expressions tab after running `Program15_2()`.
 Ensure that `left`, `center`, `right`, `result`, `truth`, and `errors` are visible in the Expressions tab.